TjobberTjob/MassSpecPipeline/readme.md

 pip install lxml
 tensorflow (CPU or GPU)

-Optinal conda installations:
+####Optinal conda installations:

-conda install -c bioconda thermorawfileparser                               #This will get installed automatically first time you run the program (if conda is selected) conda install -y tensorflow-gpu=2.1.0                                       #Conda installation of tensorflow GPU version conda install -y pytorch=1.4.0 torchvision cudatoolkit=10.1 -c pytorch      #tensorflow GPU associated package for CUDA.
+conda install -c bioconda thermorawfileparser                               #This will get installed automatically first time you run the program (if conda is selected)

+conda install -y tensorflow-gpu=2.1.0                                       #Conda installation of tensorflow GPU version

+conda install -y pytorch=1.4.0 torchvision cudatoolkit=10.1 -c pytorch      #tensorflow GPU associated package for CUDA.

-Optional docker installations:
+####Optional docker installations:
-git clone https://github.com/compomics/ThermoRawFileParser.git              #Clone the git repo with ThermoRawFileParser dockerized version on it. docker build --no-cache -t thermorawparser /ThermoRawFileParser             #This will get installed automatically first time you run the program (if docker is selected)
+git clone https://github.com/compomics/ThermoRawFileParser.git              #Clone the git repo with ThermoRawFileParser dockerized version on it.

+docker build --no-cache -t thermorawparser /ThermoRawFileParser             #This will get installed automatically first time you run the program (if docker is selected)

+###config file
+####extraction attributes:
 TOOL is a connector between MS and AI, downloading, handling, formatting and extracting data from raw MS files into singular image files with metadata.
 Before we go into examples of usage, first step is to change config.json file

 The only MUST CHANGE is the path.
 Change this to the desired path.
 Everything else is explained here but not necessary to change.

 path: Where all data gets put to - Need for large storage (end path with "/")

 mz_bin: Size of m/z bins used for large image - Defaults to 0.75

 rt_bin: Size of retention time bins used for large image - Defaults to 0.06

 mz_interval: m/z interval used for subimages around the peptides - Defaults to +-25

 rt_interval: rt interval used for subimages around the peptides - Defaults to +-5

 acquire_only_new: A boolean value for skipping PRIDE projects if you have already created all images - Defaults to "True"

 multithread: A Boolean value for running the extraction multithreaded (reduces error messages)- Defaults to "True"

 nr_threads: Amount of threads used for multi threading - Defaults to 10

 filterbroken: A method to skip PRIDE projects that has problems with them - Defaults to "False"

 formatsoftware: What software is used for formatting from .raw to .mzml - Possibilies are "conda" or "docker" so the used method must be installed - Defaults to "conda"

-networkattributes:
+####networkattributes:
 batch_size: Size of batches for stochastic gradient descent - Defaults to 64

 epochs: Max epochs used for neural network training - Defaults to 100

 n_channels: Number of information channels used in neural network training - Defaults to 4

 test_accessions: Number of accession projects set aside to testing (not validation) - Defaults to 3

 early_stopping: Number of epochs with no improvement before stopping - Defaults to 10}}

-NOTE: Values given as "True" and "False" needs to be in quotes.
+####NOTE: Values given as "True" and "False" needs to be in quotes.

-#Usage:
+###Usage:
 ####Part - PRIDE Webscraper:
 Starting of we present a method to getting information on all PRIDE projects.
 To begin with we need the accessions numbers for all PRIDE projects.
 This is gotten by using the scraper.py using the input "accessions".